 A self-professed luddite who didn’t learn to type until he was nearly 30, McNair always keeps a pen or two within reach.
 “It’s genetic to me to write things down and take notes,” he explains.
 “I even keep a notebook by me in the car to jot down ideas.”

-rituals go, McNair takes his afternoon caffeine cold: “Some people have tea
+As far as rituals go, McNair takes his afternoon caffeine cold: “Some people have tea time… I have

 He also keeps a pocketful of good-luck charms on him during every waking hour.
 There’s a sculptee his college-aged daughter made when she was two and a Canadian coin his girlfriend gave him.
 A pocketknife (“because I was once told a gentleman always keeps one”) and a guitar pick (“because I love music and if I come across a guitar in my path, I’ll play it”) are also jingling around.